Gifted Guru

 Wrapping Up

-That’s how I do it!
+That’s how I do use peer feedback on group work!
 I hope you found it useful and that you’ll consider it.
 We’re doing more and more group work in class, so we need to get better and better at how to do it.
 This feedback is part of a terrific process that builds students’ ability to work in groups.

 You May Also Like: